Estimated reading time: 7 minutes

 In the court process, the defense attorney may persuade the prosecutor, or the judge, to dismiss the charges.
 Or, the defense attorney may help the jury bring a not-guilty verdict.
 And in either case, the accused won.
 So there would be no sentencing.

-But if convicted, either after a plea agreement or a trial, the court will hold a sentencing hearing.
-And for a guide to better outcomes at a sentencing hearing, see our page:
+But if convicted, whether after a plea agreement or a trial, the court will hold a sentencing hearing.
+And for a guide to better outcomes at a sentencing hearing, see our page: Sentencing Hearing Guide

 Appellate Courts